Choosing your A Levels - what you need to consider

 - If you have a specific career in mind, check to see if you will need specific A Level subjects.
-Look at the job profiles on The National Careers Service site to find out more.
+Look at the job profiles within job sectors to find out more.

 If you do not have a career or degree in mind:

 - If you have no idea about your choice of career or choice of degree subject at this stage (many students are in this position!), then make sure you choose a combination of subjects that will keep your preferred options open.

 - Some A Level subjects are regarded by virtually all universities as being acceptable.
 These are sometimes known as ‘facilitating‘ subjects such as maths, English, physics, biology, chemistry, history, geography or a foreign language.
 Some universities are stricter than others on this issue - the Informed Choices site is a good source of information to help you choose.